Messi has a record-setting game with a goal and 5 assists in Inter Miami's 6-2 win over Red Bulls

 Messi’s former Barcelona teammate Jordi Alba missed his third straight game because of a hamstring injury.

 Both clubs will continue MLS play next Saturday.
-Inter Miami will visit CF Montreal while the Red Bulls will host New England.
+Inter Miami visits CF Montreal while the Red Bulls play host to New England.

 AP soccer: https://apnews.com/hub/soccer